DA0-DA0/dao-contracts/contracts/proposal/dao-proposal-multiple/README.md

 been rejected), this allows voters to reflect their opinion even though it has no effect on the final proposal's status.

+You can read more about this module in [our wiki](https://github.com/DA0-DA0/dao-contracts/wiki/Multiple-Choice-Proposal-Module).

 ## Undesired behavior

 The undesired behavior of this contract is tested under `testing/adversarial_tests.rs`.